Book Review: Mindset by Carol Dweck

 Carol Dweck draws upon case studies of well-known and famous people as examples to back up her points. e.g. Michael Jordan.

-And this actually helped me to appreciate the book even more as I could relate it to people I was familiar with.
+And this helped me to appreciate the book even more as I could relate it to people I was familiar with.

 My biggest takeaway from Mindset